Grounding Ritual Wrap • Mesa Tie for Prayer, Protection & Pachamama Connection

 What is an Inti Watana Mesa Tie?

-An Inti Watana Mesa Tie is a traditional Andean woven cord used by Q’ero and Andean shamans to bind and protect a mesa—a sacred altar bundle containing spiritual tools, stones, and medicines.
+An Inti Watana Mesa Tie is a traditional Andean woven cord used to bind and protect a mesa, the sacred altar bundle central to Q’ero and Andean ceremonial practice.

 What does Inti Watana mean?

 Inti means Sun in Quechua, and Watana refers to tying or anchoring.
-Together, Inti Watana symbolises anchoring spiritual energy and intention into physical form.
+Together, Inti Watana suggests anchoring spiritual energy and intention into physical form.

 Is this brown tie different from rainbow versions?

 Yes.
-This brown earth-toned Inti Watana focuses on grounding, stability, and connection to Pachamama, rather than rainbow or bridging symbolism.
+This brown earth-toned Inti Watana emphasises grounding, stability and connection to Pachamama, rather than rainbow or bridging symbolism.

 What is the purpose of a mesa tie?

-A mesa tie holds sacred items together, protects prayers, and anchors ritual work during ceremony, healing, and spiritual practice.
+A mesa tie holds sacred items together, protects prayers and helps anchor ritual work during ceremony, healing and spiritual practice.

 Can this tie be worn outside of ceremony?